ironhack-miami-webdev-october-2017/lab-mongo-shop/readme.md

 - She needs to save the client information
 - Should be able to look the shopping history of every client
 - Products can have a category
-- Users can review products and rate them by assinging 1 to 5 stars.
+- Users can review products and rate them by assigning 1 to 5 stars

 With this information, we should be able to get started in modeling our Mongo Database.
 Ready?